nullstare/ReiLua/API.md

 ## Usage

 Application needs 'main.lua' or 'main' file as entry point.
 ReiLua executable will first look it from same directory.
 Alternatively, path to the folder where "main.lua" is located can be given as argument.
-There are three global Lua functions that the engine will call, 'init', 'process' and 'draw'.
+There are five Lua functions that the framework will call, 'RL.init', 'RL.process', 'RL.draw', 'RL.log' and 'RL.exit'.

 ---
-> function init()
+> function RL.init()

 This function will be called first when 'main.lua' is found

 ---

-> function process( delta )
+> function RL.process( delta )

 This function will be called every frame during execution.
 It will get time duration from last frame on argument 'delta'

 ---

-> function draw()
+> function RL.draw()

 This function will be called every frame after process and it should have all rendering related functions.
 Note: Engine will call Raylib functions 'BeginDrawing()' before this function call and 'EndDrawing()' after it.
-You can still use RL_BeginDrawing() and RL_EndDrawing() manually from anywhere.
+You can still use RL.BeginDrawing() and RL.EndDrawing() manually from anywhere.

 ---

-> function log( logLevel, message )
+> function RL.log( logLevel, message )

 This function can be used for custom log message handling.

 ---

-> function exit()
+> function RL.exit()

 This function will be called on program close.
 Cleanup could be done here.